 The books are short in the elementary years and will not fill an entire year of curriculum

 There are ways to accommodate this.
 The author suggests that each book should be read through more than once.
 If your child is the type to refuse to read a math book more than once, then you may want to supplement.
 There are several worksheets that have been created and listed in the Files section of the Life of Fred Facebook page.
-I’ve created or modified a few of these that you can find here: Apples Printables by Chapter (designed by Becca Burhans), Butterflies by Chapter (joint between Becca Burhans & myself) and Cats by Chapter.
+I’ve created or modified a few of these that you can find by clicking the graphic below: Apples Printables by Chapter (designed by Becca Burhans), Butterflies by Chapter (joint between Becca Burhans & myself) and Cats by Chapter.

 You may also choose to supplement with another curriculum.
 We chose Math-U-See as a supplement for two reasons.
 First, the lessons are short and you can choose how many worksheets you want to do.
 Second, MUS is designed topically.
 So, mastery of a concept is expected before moving to the next topic.
 Since Life of Fred is spiral (meaning it circles back to things already taught), I thought they would complement each other nicely.
 And so far, they have.
 We also use lots of math games to help reinforce topics.
 Several of those were mentioned in the previous Math post.